HMFazleRabbi/wc-account-browser/README.md

 The project should now be accessible at `http://localhost:3000` in your web browser.

+## Troubleshooting

+If you encounter any issues while running the project, you can try the following troubleshooting steps:

+1. **Clear Browser Cache:** Sometimes, cached data in your browser can interfere with the application's behavior.
+Try clearing your browser cache and reloading the page.

+2. **Run in Incognito Mode:** Running the application in incognito mode (or private browsing mode) can help identify whether the issue is related to cached data or browser extensions.

+3. **Clear Activity Tab Data in MetaMask:** If you're using MetaMask for Ethereum interactions, clearing the activity tab data in MetaMask might resolve certain wallet-related issues.

-If you encounter any issues during the installation or running of the project, please check the official documentation for each package or seek help in the project's repository.
+If the issues persist or are not related to the above troubleshooting steps, please check the official documentation for each package, verify your code, and seek help in the project's repository or community forums.

-Feel free to customize this section to include other dependencies if your project requires additional packages or tools.
+Feel free to customize this section to include any other troubleshooting steps that might be relevant to your specific project.